Standard Score ranking · Updated 2026-07-29

 Skip if: You pay in full monthly (get a rewards card) or you live in Quebec (MBNA won't issue it).

-No annual fee · First-year net value ≈ $0 · None (low-rate card, no rewards program)
+No annual fee · First-year net value ≈ $0 · None (no rewards) · See offer

 Less a low-rate card than a debt-paydown instrument.
 Move the balance, set an 18-month payment plan, and the 2% transfer fee is the only interest you'll effectively pay.